MondayYuan/FCN/README.md

 # Segmentation

-Pixel-wise segmentation on the VOC2012 dataset using pytorch.
+Pixel-wise segmentation on the VOC2012 dataset using pytorch, which refers to [piwise](https://github.com/bodokaiser/piwise).

 Three networks has been implemented: